 - Calcium – for bone and muscles

 It’s important to know this list of nutrients so that you can help to build healthy meals around them.
 A good question to ask later on at the dinner table may be, “how do you plan a vegetarian diet to make sure you’re hitting all your nutrients and make the meals taste so good at the same time?”

-What are the 6 other steps to vegetarianism?
-Read on.
+What are the 6 other steps to my vegetarian cheatsheet?
+Read on below.